ICT-Infer/timelog/README.md

 The `TZ` environment variable, if set and not empty, will be used by `tl push-point`.
-If the `TZ` environment variable is not set, `tl push-point` will use the system time zone.
+If the `TZ` environment variable is not set or is empty, `tl push-point` will use the system time zone.

 The time zone recorded by `tl push-point` will be used when presenting entries from the log.